Archfx/Juneau/README.md

 Objective
 ------

 Implementing a mini Security Engine (SE) in verilog for experimentational purposed on Trusted Execution Environements.
-Firmware implementation is done in c.
+Firmware implementation is in c.

 Specs
 ------